Batch jobs

 To use a paid allocation, use --partition=sla-prio

-Jobs under a paid allocation do not specify the basic, standard, high-memory, or interactive partitions.
+Jobs under a paid allocation do not specify hardware partitions (basic, standard, high-memory, or interactive).
 Instead, --partition=sla-prio tells the job to use the hardware in your allocation.

 The first line #!/bin/bash is the "shebang", which says the script